halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-contractor.md

-# How to Setup a Contractor
+# How to: Setup a Contractor

 o   Resource
 Setup